Kavakuo/MuseScore-Plugins/Readme.md

 ## Color Same Notes
 A helpful plugin during arranging.
-It colors notes across different staffs that sound at the same time.
+It colors the same notes across different staffs that sound at the same time.

 There is currently a limitation in the MuseScore Extension API regarding notifications when something changed.
 Therefore, if the pitch of a note is changed the plugin must be executed again.